Fuzzy Difference-in-Discontinuities: Identification Theory and Application to the Affordable Care Act: Empirical Application: Effect of the ACA

-As previously mentioned, we use a reduced-form approach to estimate the effect of the ACA on the utilization of health care services by elderly Americans.
-In addition to sidestepping the theoretical limitations of the non-parametric approach, this reduced form enables us to compare our results with those of \cite{card2008impact}.
+We use a linear model to estimate the effect of the ACA on the utilization of health care services by elderly Americans.
+In addition to sidestepping the theoretical limitations of the non-parametric approach, this specification enables us to compare our results with those of \cite{card2008impact}.

 We restrict our attention to linear regression functions using observations distributed within a distance of $10$ years on both sides of the age 65 cutoff, before and after the implementation of the ACA.
 We also explore robustness to the inclusion of second-order polynomial terms of age along with interactions and the use of a smaller bandwidth.
 As discussed below, the estimated discontinuities are generally robust.